sbslee/pypgx/docs/cli.rst

    usage: pypgx plot-bam-read-depth [-h] [--path PATH]
                                     [--samples TEXT [TEXT ...]] [--ymin FLOAT]
                                     [--ymax FLOAT] [--fontsize FLOAT]
-                                    read_depth
+                                    read-depth

    Plot read depth profile with BAM data.

    Positional arguments:
-     read_depth            Archive file with the semantic type CovFrame[ReadDepth].
+     read-depth            Input archive file with the semantic type CovFrame[ReadDepth].

    Optional arguments:
      -h, --help            Show this help message and exit.
      --path PATH           Create plots in this directory.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --ymin FLOAT          Y-axis bottom.
      --ymax FLOAT          Y-axis top.